Reference project Taczalin

 • 45.1 MW Total Capacity

-• Project Development, Operation Management, Maintenance und Repairs
+• Project Development, Operation Management, Maintenance and Repairs

-On the 14th of November 2013 was the opening of the largest single project in VSB's company history near the Polish town of Legnica in Lower Silesia.
-The wind farm directly adjacent to the A4 motorway was installed by VSB Energie Odnawialne Polska in a record construction time of only eleven months.
-Altogether, 22 wind turbines supply up to 22,500 households with environmentally friendly electricity.
-The wind turbines, with a capacity of 2.05 MW each, feed into the local energy supply grid by way of a specially installed substation and a 110 kV connecting cable.
+The 14th of November 2013 marked the opening of the largest single project in VSB's company history, near the Polish town of Legnica in Lower Silesia.
+The wind farm, directly adjacent to the A4 motorway, was installed by VSB Poland in a record-breaking eleven months.
+Altogether, 22 wind turbines supply 25.000 households with environmentally friendly electricity.

 To skip the following Google map